The Panza Collection Initiative

 This shift represents an unusual practical challenge.
 In spite of the historical significance of Minimalist, Post-Minimalist, and Conceptual art, there is, for the most part, no true consensus on how to address the long-term preservation and display of such work.
 Traditional curatorial and conservation practices are often inadequate in dealing with art that is ephemeral, variable, or fabrication-based in nature.
 Further, these unorthodox approaches to art making raise difficult conceptual, ethical, and legal questions regarding authenticity, ownership, and interpretive rights.
 The lack of a clear methodology for managing these issues has left the fate of many works of the era uncertain; moreover, with the aging of the generation, access to primary information is increasingly limited.

-The PCI is addressing this situation by implementing a sequence of individual case studies concerning Flavin, Morris, Judd, Nauman, and Weiner.
+The PCI has addressed this situation by implementing a sequence of individual case studies.
+During its first three-year phase (2010–13), the PCI focused on the work of five major artists, three living and two deceased: Dan Flavin (b.
+1933, Jamaica, New York; d.
+1996, Riverhead, New York), Bruce Nauman (b.
+1941, Fort Wayne, Indiana), Robert Morris (b.
+1931, Kansas City, Missouri), Donald Judd (b.
+1928, Excelsior Springs, Missouri; d.
+1994, New York), and Lawrence Weiner (b.
+1942, Bronx, New York).
 Together these artists are represented in the Guggenheim Museum’s Panza Collection by a total of 122 works.
-Each artist’s practice possesses its own demands regarding preservation and display, but the holdings of the four artists’ works also collectively implicate many issues and practices that are broadly at stake for art throughout the period.
+Each artist’s practice possesses its own demands regarding preservation and display, but the holdings of the five artists’ works also collectively implicate many issues and practices that are broadly at stake for art throughout the period.

-The five case studies are being carried out through a set of consistent procedures: exhaustive archival research; interviews with the artists, artists' estates, fabricators, former assistants, and other relevant parties; and the installation and physical examination of selected works.
+The five case studies have been being carried out through a set of consistent procedures: exhaustive archival research; interviews with the artists, artists' estates, fabricators, former assistants, and other relevant parties; and the installation and physical examination of selected works.
 Central to the process is the close involvement of the Advisory Committee, a group of curators, conservators, and scholars who represent a diverse range of institutions.
-Serving for the duration of the project, the Advisory Committee holds meetings at the culmination of each case study.
-These two-day committee meetings include the firsthand examination of works in the Panza Collection followed by an extensive review and discussion of issues, both practical and philosophical.
+Serving for the duration of the project, the Advisory Committee has held meetings at the culmination of each case study.
+These two-day committee meetings have included the firsthand examination of works in the Panza Collection followed by an extensive review and discussion of issues, both practical and philosophical.

 The first Advisory Committee meeting took place in July 2011 and focused on the work of Dan Flavin.
-The second committee meeting, regarding the work of Robert Morris, was held in March 2012.
+A second committee meeting, regarding the work of Robert Morris, was held in March 2012.
+In October 2012, the Advisory Committee convened to look at the work of Donald Judd, and, most recently, in July 2013, the committee studied the work of Bruce Nauman and Lawrence Weiner.

 Browse a selection of works from the Panza Collection in the Collection Online.